yifey/s32dyanmo/README.md

 4. Create a lambda function.
 5. Uploading a log file to the s3 bucket.

-In this readme, we assume following name and age data, sample.txt, to register.
+In this readme, we assume sample.txt, to register.

-'''sample.txt
-alice 20
-bob 31
-'''

 ## 1. Create a s3 bucket.
 You need to create a s3 bucket, say my-log-bucket, that will store original log data.